gregorywmorris/tensorflow-deep-learning-cert/README.md

 * 14 Apr 2021 - recorded 12 videos for notebook 08, finished the section! time to make slides for 09 and get into it
 * 10 Apr 2021 - recorded 4 videos for notebook 08
 * 9 Apr 2021 - recorded 6 videos for notebook 08
-* 8 Apr 2021 - recorded 10 videos for notebook 08! more coming tomorrow! home stretch baby!!!
+* 8 Apr 2021 - recorded 10 videos for notebook 08!
+More coming tomorrow!
+Home stretch baby!!!
 * 7 Apr 2021 - added a whole bunch of images to notebook 08, getting ready for recording tomorrow!
 * 1 Apr 2021 - added [notebook 09: SkimLit](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/09_SkimLit_nlp_milestone_project_2.ipynb), almost finished, a little cleaning and we'll be ready for slide making!
 * 31 Mar 2021 - added notebook 08, going to finish tomorrow, then onto 09!